rusili/AC-Android/lessons/recyclerview/README.md

 ## Assignment
 - Add an employee description representing yourself.
 - Modify the codebase to launch an [EmployeeView](https://github.com/JsjRoboticsClassroom/AndroidGroceryStore/blob/master/app/src/main/java/nyc/c4q/grocerystore/employeeHandbook/EmployeeView.java) activity when your employee description is selected.
-- Modify the EmployeeView class so that when it is launched with only your Employee Description, it will display your fragment.
+- Modify the EmployeeView class so that when it is launched it will load an xml layout named employee_view.
+The employee_view.xml will have only a FrameLayout within it.
+When the EmployeeView activity is launched after selecting your Employee Description, it should display your fragment.
+Other students will also be calling the EmployeeView activity, so you must account for this.